GeoGuessr: Reception

 The launch of the game in May 2013 was described as successful, with the game instantly going viral.
-Upon its release, the game was described as "insanely addictive."
-The start of the COVID-19 pandemic triggered a renewed interest in the game and it also had a second peak in March 2021.
-Interest in the game has been propagated on platforms such as Reddit, YouTube, and Twitch, where notable users such as Ludwig, Georainbolt, and GeoWizard have recorded or streamed themselves playing the game.
+Upon its release, the game was described as "insanely addictive".
+The start of the COVID-19 pandemic triggered a renewed interest in the game.
+It also had a second peak in March 2021.
+By July 2022, the game had 40 million player accounts.
+Interest in the game has been propagated on platforms such as Reddit, YouTube, TikTok, and Twitch, where notable users such as Ludwig, the Sidemen, GeoWizard, LazarBeam and Rainbolt have recorded or streamed themselves playing the game.
+In response to the presence content creators bring to the game, GeoGuessr has released in-game merchandise themed around creators who have made significant numbers of videos centred around the game and have attracted considerable attention to it.
+The influencers featured in this program include some of the aforementioned as well as a number of other creators such as Zi8gzag, GeoPasch, Graf, and JSAG.

+Upon the Steam release of the game, it received an "overwhelmingly negative" review score.
+The main complaint of players was paid subscription required to play the game after several hours of free gameplay and lack of features presented compared to the web version.
+The Steam subscription was originally unconnected to the browser version's subscription, and despite an attempt of the developers of giving free access to those with the Unlimited Yearly subscription from the web version, the reviews still stayed mostly negative.

 The game has been cited as an educational tool by helping users to "develop critical skills to analyze geographical and cultural landscapes", and it has been suggested that the game could enhance geographical education within the classroom.

 GeoGuessr users have criticized some of the photographic coverage used in the game.
 Locations such as Zanzibar used third-party and unofficial imagery, and GeoGuessr players have described some of this media as grainy, blurry, and over- or under-exposed.
 World Travel in 360, the organization that led the program to supply coverage of Zanzibar, stated that "[their] mapping is better than nothing".
+Similarly, there is also official coverage of a lower quality often nicknamed as camera "generation five".
+This coverage is primarily found in: India, Sao Tome and Principe, Cambodia, Finland and Ecuador.

-The game has been the inspiration for several fan-made versions which use video game environments, such as the worlds of Fortnite, World of Warcraft, and Genshin Impact.
+The game has been the inspiration for several fan-made versions, which use video-game environments, such as the worlds of Grand Theft Auto V, Fortnite, World of Warcraft, Genshin Impact, and The Legend of Zelda: Breath of the Wild.